sreehari-krishnakumar/Facial_rec/README.md

 Reqirements:

+ All of the requirements can be installed using pip.
+ First download the repository and go to its directory in your terminal.
-  All of the requirements can be installed using pip. please run the bellow line in your terminal to install all the requirements:
+ Then please run the bellow line in your terminal to install all the requirements:

     pip install -r  requirements.txt